 Acupuncture at SHAC

 SHAC offers group and individual acupuncture appointments on Mondays.
-Group acupuncture appointments are 30 minutes long and are offered on Monday from noon-2 PM.
-Individual appointments are one hour and are offered on Monday from 2-4 PM.
+Group acupuncture appointments are 30 minutes long and are offered on Monday from 11 a.m.- 3 PM.
+Individual appointments are one hour and are offered on Monday at 1 PM and 2 PM.
 To schedule an acupuncture appointment, please call the main SHAC phone line at 503.725.2800.

 Cost and Insurance